-I often find the best way to get creative is to take something familiar, rip it apart, and start building it back up in a way that’s different.
-So that’s EXACTLY what we did for our deconstructed rainbow collages.
+I often find the best way to get creative is to take something familiar, rip it apart, and start building it back up in a different and unique way.
+So that’s EXACTLY what we did for these deconstructed rainbow collages.

 Visit our latest variation on this project with our new rainbow road abstract art for kids tutorial!

-- Markers, Crayons, Paints & Brushes or other drawing supplies
+- Markers, crayons, paints & brushes, or other drawing supplies

-- Cut your rainbows apart
+Cut your rainbows apart.

 Cut each of your rainbows apart by color so they create a series of different-colored arcs in all sizes.

-- Experiment with creating compositions from the rainbow arcs
+Experiment with creating compositions from the rainbow arcs.

 Start playing with your arcs – you can mix & match the colors to create new rainbows, overlapping them, turning them at angles, or joining them to create circles, squiggles, or swirls.

-- Glue down and trim edges
+Glue down your rainbow collage and trim the edges.

 Once you’ve made an arrangement you like, use a glue stick to glue it all down to a piece of paper.
 Trim off any edges, and ta-da – ready for framing!